Isa2008/mini-react-shop/README.md

 To be able to see what is going on with your Redux app in the extension, require the composeWithDevTools function, pass to it the the value returned from your call to applyMiddleWare, and pass the value it returns to createStore:

-Have a look at the file "store.js" for further information
+Have a look at the file "store.js" for further information.

 ### REDUX 2
 In file "App.js": \